bytecode77/r77-rootkit/README.md

 The PowerShell and .NET dependencies are present in a fresh installation of Windows 7 and Windows 10.
 Please review the [documentation](https://docs.bytecode77.com/r77-rootkit/Technical%20Documentation.pdf) for a complete description of the fileless initialization.

+## Child process hooking

+When a process creates a child process, the new process is injected before it can run any of its own instructions.
+The function `NtResumeThread` is always called when a new process is created.
+Therefore, it's a suitable target to hook.
+Because a 32-bit process can spawn a 64-bit child process and vice versa, the r77 service provides a named pipe to handle child process injection requests.

+In addition, there is a periodic check every 100ms for new processes that might have been missed by child process hooking.
+This is necessary because some processes are protected and cannot be injected, such as services.exe.

+## In-memory injection

+The rootkit DLL (`r77-x86.dll` and `r77-x64.dll`) can be injected into a process from memory and doesn't need to be stored on the disk. **Reflective DLL injection** is used to achieve this.
+The DLL provides an exported function that when called, loads all sections of the DLL, handles dependency loading and relocations, and finally calls `DllMain`.

 ## Hooking

 Detours is used to hook several functions from `ntdll.dll`.
 These low-level syscall wrappers are called by **any** WinAPI or framework implementation.